Information about compatible insulin pumps¶

 If you are not based in the US, some later model pumps and firmware may be compatible as listed above.
 Check for PC Connect absence to determine compatibility.

 One of the most frequently asked questions is “I have a 723 pump but it has version 2.5B software version.
 Has anyone figured out a way to make newer model Medronic pumps compatible?
 Like flash older version of software onto my 723 2.5B pump?”
 The answer is “No. The ability to downgrade software versions in the pumps does not exist.
 It has been investigated and nobody has made any successful progress to that end.”

 Tips for finding a compatible pump¶

-If you need to acquire a compatible pump, check CraigsList or other sites like Medwow or talk to friends in your local community to see if there are any old pumps lying around in their closets gathering dust.
-MedWow is an eBay-like source for used pumps.
+If you need to acquire a compatible pump, check CraigsList, ask around local or pay-it-forward Facebook groups, or talk to friends in your local community to see if there are any old pumps lying around in their closets gathering dust.
 SearchTempest is a great tool for searching Craigslist nationally all at once.
 In addition to searching for listings, consider posting an offer to Craigslist or ask around local community groups.